 I love that this is so easy to make with common household ingredients and items.
 I mixed the warm water with the sugar and Borax until it dissolved.

-Next I soaked a cotton ball in the solution placed it in a lid to one of my old medicine bottles.
-I made sure the cotton ball was really soaked and filled the cap so a little would pour out to attract the little creepers.
-If you put out sweet poison they will come!
+It was super easy to make this poison and DIY.
+I soaked a cotton ball in the solution I made and placed it in a lid to one of my old medicine bottles.
+I made sure the cotton ball was soaked and filled the cap so a little would pour out to attract the little creepers.

 I decided to make it easier for them by placing the cotton ball directly on the floor.
 I was in such a hurry to see them eat the poison and head back to their colony to share with all their friends, that I didn’t think to grab some wax paper to put the cotton ball on.

-I threw the cotton ball away in a zip loc bag.
-No need to attract them to the trash.
+I threw the cotton ball away in a zip lock bag.
+No need to attract the ants or other critters to the trash, right?

-I had such a lovely grin on my face as I cleaned the sweet Poison Ants DIY off the floor.
+I had such a lovely grin on my face as I cleaned the sweet poison ants DIY off the floor.
 There was no way I was going to let a bunch of ants slow down my day or get the better of me.

-This Pin Rocks!
+This “poison ants DIY” Pin Rocks!

 Poison Ants DIY